arumsey/aem-import-builder/README.md

 // page is array containing an HTML document string and a Base64 encoded screenshot string const builder = factory.create({mode: 'script', rules, page});
 ```

+**Templates**

+The `ImportBuilderFactory` uses templates to generate import scripts and AI prompts.
+The [templates](./src/templates) folder must be copied to a `/tools/importer`
+path that is accessible by the `baseUrl` provided to the factory.

 ### Import Builder